Killer whales of Eden, New South Wales

-The killers of Eden or Twofold Bay killers were a group of killer whales (Orcinus orca) known for their co-operation with human hunters of cetacean species.
+The killers of Eden or Twofold Bay killers were a group of killer whales (Orcinus orca) known for their co-operation with human whalers.
 They were seen near the port of Eden in southeastern Australia between 1840 and 1930.
 A pod of killer whales, which included amongst its members a distinctive male called Old Tom, would assist whalers in hunting baleen whales.
 The killer whales would find target whales, shepherd them into Twofold Bay or neighbouring regions of coast, and then often swim many kilometres away from the location of the hunt to alert the whalers at their cottage to their presence and often help to kill the whales.

 Indigenous Australians

 The local indigenous people, the Yuin tribe, believed the killer whales to be their totem animal and reincarnations of their ancestors.
 Yuin elder Guboo Ted Thomas heard stories of his grandfather riding on the backs of killer whales.
 Thomas and his daughter Lynne describe Yuin cooperating with dolphins (cetaceans, like killer whales) to drive fish to shore where they could be speared.
 Local historian Barry Smith speculates that the black-and-white ceremonial dress of Koori warriors is based on the killer whale.

 Documentarian Greg McKee has been told by Yuin elders that Aboriginal Australians had a spiritual association with whales effectively dating back to the last ice age.
 Long ago their ancestors used to hunt game in areas of dry land presently covered by sea.
-These ancestors took on the form of killer whales and so continue to hunt in their traditional hunting grounds.
-The references to dry land now covered by sea suggests the last ice ages when the sea level was lower than present around 10,000+yrs ago.
+These ancestors took on the form of killer whales and so continued to hunt in their traditional hunting grounds.
+The references to dry land now covered by sea suggests the last ice ages when the sea level was lower than present more than 10,000 years ago.